webqit/webflo/README.md

 </script>
 ```

-This way, all the moving parts of your application remain coordinated, and can easily be rendered to reflect them on the UI!
+Look, this covers it all: state management and reactive UIs, with none of a state machine!

-Now, for all things application state, Webflo leverages the [State API](https://github.com/webqit/oohtml#state-api) that's natively available in OOHTML-based documents - both client-side and server-side.
+Interestingly, this idea of "state" is all of OOHTML's: the [State API](https://github.com/webqit/oohtml#state-api) that's natively available in OOHTML-based documents - both client-side and server-side!
+Webflo simply just leverages it!

 This API exposes an application-wide `document.state` object and a per-element `element.state` object.
 And these are *live* read/write objects that can be observed for property changes using the [Observer API](#the-observer-api).
 It comes off as the simplest approach to state and reactivity!

 > **Note**
 > <br>The State API is available as long as the [OOHTML support level](#oohtml) in config is left as `full`, or set to `scripting`.